 4. Marriage provides security for the husband, the wife AND the children.

-There is a security within the covenant of marriage which provides an element of protection (financial, physical, emotional and spiritual) for the entire family.5.
-Marriage mirrors our relationship with our Creator.
+There is a security within the covenant of marriage which provides an element of protection (financial, physical, emotional and spiritual) for the entire family.

 The Bible teaches that the intimacy, unity and sacredness of the marriage bond reflects that type of relationship God wants to have with us.
 Specifically, this paints a picture of Christ and His church (people).